 It is best if you start with room temperature butter.
 It melts more easily and consistently if it isn’t cold.

 If your butter is cold from the refrigerator, I would melt it a bit before you add the marshmallows.
 Otherwise you’ll have a lump of butter left along with the melted marshmallows.

 I decided to make it on the stove this time.
 My grandma recently gave me one of her old enameled pans because she thought it would be fun on the blog.

 I totally agreed with her and this seemed like a great recipe to use it on.
 She has quite the treasure trove of fun kitchen gadgets and pans.

 You can adjust the green color to your liking.
-If anything you might want to go a little more green than you think.
+If anything you might want to add a little more green food coloring than you think.